cabforum/smime/SBR.md

        - an administrative solicitor (行政書士 - Gyosei-sho-shi Lawyer),
        - or a notary public (公証人 - Ko-sho-nin).

-       For purposes of the EV Guidelines, a Japanese Notary Public is considered equivalent to a Latin Notary.
+       For purposes of these Requirements, a Japanese Notary Public is considered equivalent to a Latin Notary.

    B.  The CA MUST verify the professional status of the Legal Practitioner by direct contact through the relevant local member association that is affiliated with one of the following national associations: